panzershaft/Java-Design-Patterns/structural-patterns/src/facade_pattern/README.md

   adding more functionality itself.

-## Blue-print to implement Factory Method
+## Blue-print to implement Facade Method
 - **Design the interface**: Create an interface that will implemented by different sub-system classes but not by the client class.